Introduction

 Metric Learning

-Stepping out of the document classification topic, you'll realize that this problem is actually about metric learning.
+Stepping out of the document classification problem, you’ll realize that what we’re really discussing here is Metric Learning.

-The main goal of metric learning is to measure the similarity between samples by learning the optimal distance metric.
-In the traditional machine learning field, metric learning typically involves mapping data from the original feature space to a new feature space, where similar objects are closer, and dissimilar objects are farther away.
-This process is usually achieved by learning a distance function that better reflects the true similarity between samples.
+The primary goal of metric learning is to learn the optimal distance measure to evaluate the similarity between samples.
+In traditional machine learning, metric learning typically involves mapping data from the original feature space to a new feature space, where similar objects are closer together and dissimilar objects are farther apart.
+This is usually achieved by learning a distance function that better reflects the true similarity between samples.

 Application Scenarios